-Another must-see for history fans is the famous Heraklion Archaeological Museum, best visited after you've been to Knossos to see more of the palace's and the rest of the island's Minoan artefacts.
+Another must-see for history fans is the famous Heraklion Archaeological Museum, best visited after you've been to Knossos to see more of the palace and the rest of the island's Minoan artefacts.

 Highlights include the Phaistos Disc, covered in mysterious symbols, and the snake goddesses; bare-breasted figurines with snakes in their hands or slithering up their arms.
 There's a lot to take in so give yourself a few hours to walk around.

-Once attached to the mainland, the Venetians carved off this part of land to create a small island to build a fort on.
+Once attached to the mainland, the Venetians carved off this part of the land to create a small island to build a fort.
 The ruins of the fort can still be seen, but it's Victoria Hislop's novel The Island about Spinalonga's past as a leper colony which attracts most people there today.